atolab/zenoh-web/content/blog/2022-02-08-dragonbot.md

 Still, we had to move some rocks along the way:

- 1. No networking interfaces: OpenCR is able to work with both versions of ROS.
+ 1. **No networking interfaces:** OpenCR is able to work with both versions of ROS.
 With ROS1, OpenCR relies on ROS Serial over one of its serial ports as a protocol for wrapping standard ROS serialized messages and multiplexing multiple topics and services.
 With ROS2, it runs the DynamixelSDK protocol between a full fledged ROS2 subscriber and the board itself by leveraging one of its serial ports.
 As such, it is usually coupled with a RaspberryPi that acts as a proxy for all the network-based communications.
 However, DragonBotOne is designed to comprise a single microcontroller that interfaces with the different sensors and actuators.
 As such, OpenCR was enhanced with a WiFi module.
- 2. We added support into Zenoh-pico: Although Zenoh-pico was already supporting the Arduino framework, every platform and board have their own specificities that might require additional porting of the system and network syscalls.
+ 2. **We added support into Zenoh-Pico:** Although Zenoh-Pico was already supporting the Arduino framework, every platform and board have their own specificities that might require additional porting of the system and network syscalls.
 Such a fact becomes a bit tricker due to the lack of a network interface, thus no native support for the networking aspects.
- 3. Single thread: Despite single-thread applications are a baseline requirement for Zenoh-pico, it has mostly targeted multi-thread applications, where the main, read, and lease tasks run in separate threads.
-DragonBotOne paved the way to show the world how Zenoh-pico can also fit single-thread applications.
-No modifications were made to the core code of Zenoh-pico showing how it was already ready for such a paradigm.
+ 3. **Single thread:** Despite single-thread applications are a baseline requirement for Zenoh-Pico, it has mostly targeted multi-thread applications, where the main, read, and lease tasks run in separate threads.
+DragonBotOne paved the way to show the world how Zenoh-Pico can also fit single-thread applications.
+No modifications were made to the core code of Zenoh-Pico showing how it was already ready for such a paradigm.

 ![dragonbotone](../../img/blog-dragonbot/DragonBotOne.png)